sega pattern,

 By default, Spring Boot includes SLF4J along with Logback implementations.

 If Logback is available, Spring Boot will choose it as the logging handler.
-You can easily configure logging levels
+You can easily configure logging levels within the application.properties file without having to create logging provider-specific configuration files such as logback.xml or log4j.properties.

 logging.level.org.hibernate=ERROR